hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	half right and left.

-4. Ladies’ chain,
+4. Ladies' chain,

-	set and turn partners.
+	set and turn partners,

-	First couple advance twice,
+	first couple advance twice,

 	leaving the lady at left of opposite gentleman,

-	and first gentleman retires.
+	and first gentleman retires,

-	Two ladies cross over and change sides, while first gentleman passes between them,
+	two ladies cross over and change sides, while first gentleman passes between them,

 	the same repeated to places,

 	set and turn partners.

-5. All join hands and set in a circle.
+5. All join hands and set in a circle,

-	First lady and opposite gentleman advance and retire,
+	first lady and opposite gentleman advance and retire,

 	chassez right and left,